Thick and Chewy Oats Download printable version

-Bring water to boil add all dry ingredients.
-On my electric stove I turn to lowest setting as soon as it boils remove from burner for 3 minutes to allow electric burner to cool.
+Bring water to a boil and add all dry ingredients.
+On my electric stove, I turn it to the lowest setting as soon as it boils and remove it from the burner for 3 minutes to allow the electric burner to cool.
 Return pan to cooled burner on low for 7 minutes.
-Options: Substitute fresh fruit ½ cup fresh blueberries, cut up strawberries, peach, pineapple… for dried fruits.
+Options: Substitute fresh fruit ½ cup fresh blueberries, cut-up banana, strawberries, peach, pineapple… for dried fruits.
 Stir in fresh fruit during the last minute of cooking.
-Serve in large bowl with ¼ cup milk.
+Serve in a large bowl with ¼ cup milk.
 Enjoy!

-I prefer Extra Thick Rolled Oats from Bob’s Red Mill Natural Foods, however lately I’ve been using Quaker Old Fashioned Oatmeal it is more widely available and a lot less costly.
+I prefer Extra Thick Rolled Oats from Bob’s Red Mill Natural Foods; however, lately, I’ve been using Quaker Old Fashioned Oatmeal, which is more widely available and less costly.

 Oats – The World’s Healthiest Foods

 Lower Cholesterol Levels.
-A bowl of fresh cooked oatmeal is the perfect way to start off your day, especially if you are trying to prevent or are currently dealing with heart disease or diabetes.
-Oats, and oatmeal contain a specific type of fiber known as beta-glucan.
-Cereal beta-glucan from oat induce a variety of physiological effects that positively impact health.
-Oat beta-glucan have been studied for their effects on blood glucose regulation in test subjects with excess of cholesterol in the bloodstream.
+A bowl of freshly cooked oatmeal is the perfect way to start your day, especially if you are trying to prevent or are currently dealing with heart disease or diabetes.
+Oats and oatmeal contain a specific type of fiber known as beta-glucan.
+Cereal beta-glucan from oat induces various physiological effects that positively impact health.
+Oat beta-glucan has been studied for its effects on blood glucose regulation in test subjects with an excess of cholesterol in the bloodstream.